U.S. trade chief Tai says recovery depends on addressing global vaccine inequity | Business

 She has been meeting with the chief executives of the major vaccine manufacturers in recent days to discuss the waiver proposal and ways to boost vaccine production and distribution. .
 White House Chief of Staff Ron Klain said https://www.cbsnews.com/news/transcript-ron-klain-on-face-the-nation-may-2-2021 on Sunday that Tai would "start talks on how we can get this vaccine more widely distributed, more widely licensed, more widely shared," adding that more details would be offered in coming days.

-Liberal Democrats in Congress have put pressure on President Joe Biden's administration to support the vaccine intellectual property waiver, arguing it would help save lives and prioritize people over drug company profits.
-But the pharmaceuticals industry opposes the proposed waiver as too broad and setting a precedent that would erode incentives to develop future vaccines.
+A majority of Democrats in the U.S. House of Representatives, and many liberal Democratic senators have urged President Joe Biden's administration to support the vaccine intellectual property waiver, arguing it would help save lives and prioritize people over drug company profits.
+The pharmaceuticals industry sees the proposed waiver as too broad and would set a precedent that would erode incentives to develop future vaccines.

+Democratic Representative Earl Blumenauer, head of the Ways and Means trade subcommittee, told reporters that Tai and other U.S. officials were trying to develop a path forward, and narrowing the scope of the proposed waiver could help reassure industry.
+Representative Rosa DeLauro told reporters she spoke with Commerce Secretary Gina Raimondo earlier on Wednesday and saw "some positive signs" the Biden administration was committed to aiding other countries in the current humanitarian crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)